payara/Cloud-Connectors/Kafka/README.md

 |retryBackoff| Long | 100 | The amount of time to wait before attempting a retry (ms)
 |reconnectBackoff| Long | 100 | The amount of time to wait before attempting a reconnection (ms)

 Your MDB should contain one method annotated with `@OnRecord` and that method should take a single parameter of type `ConsumerRecord`.
-A specific set of topics to receive messages for can be spefied `@OnRecord(topics={"test"})`
+A specific set of topics to receive messages for can be specified `@OnRecord(topics={"test"})`

-Your MDB 0can also receive messages in a batch using the @OnRecords annotation.
+Your MDB can also receive messages in a batch using the @OnRecords annotation.

 A full skeleton MDB is shown below
 ```java